 These resources are ones that I use on a consistent basis.
-Most are free (2 are $) and all are among the best resources for
+Many are free (3 are $) and all are among the best resources for

 - understanding your ancestor’s world

 - “seeing” the routes Americans would have used in early days

 - getting an inkling of your ancestor’s world (see below)